AdobeDocs/campaign-classic.en/help/social/using/creating-a-facebook-application.md

 Configuration steps are:

 1. Create one or more Facebook applications.
-[Learn more](../../social/using/publishing-on-facebook-walls.md#creating-a-facebook-application)
 1. Enter the **[!UICONTROL terms of service]** and **[!UICONTROL Privacy policy]** links to be displayed on the Facebook permission request screen.
 [Learn more](#entering-the-terms-of-service-and-privacy-policy-links)
 1. For each Facebook application, create a **[!UICONTROL Facebook Connect]** type external account.
 [Learn more](#configuring-external-accounts)
 1. For each Facebook application, create a Facebook type web application in Adobe Campaign.
 [Learn more](#creating-a-facebook-type-web-application)